mallikankati/machine_learning/README.md

 I am not going to implement all algorithms but will try to cover simplest algorithms first before dig into complex one

+Highly recommend Udemy Machine Learning course by [SuperScienceData Team](https://www.udemy.com/machinelearning/).
+They have amazing content and I learned Machine Learning from this course.

 **Note:**  All algorithms require a standard data preprocessing step which covered in details

 **1: Data Preprocessing**